Mount Sugarloaf (New South Wales)

-Mount Sugarloaf, also known as Great Sugar Loaf, is a mountain in the lower Hunter Region of New South Wales, Australia, standing at 412 meters (1,352 feet), it looks over the cities of Newcastle, Lake Macquarie, Cessnock and Maitland.
+Mount Sugarloaf, also known as Great Sugar Loaf, is a mountain in the lower Hunter Region of New South Wales, Australia, standing at 412 metres (1,352 feet), it looks over the cities of Newcastle, Lake Macquarie, Cessnock, and Maitland.
 The summit of the mountain is in the Lake Macquarie suburb of West Wallsend and access to the summit is gained via this suburb.
 However, the mountain itself is also part of the city of Cessnock suburbs Mulbring and Richmond Vale.
 It is home to television transmitters that broadcast to the lower Hunter region.
 On 18 and 19 July 1965, the mountain received 10 cm of snow.
 It also snowed on the summit in the winter of 1975.